 Country of destination contact information:

-Airlines may have separate and additional requirements.
-Check with your airline to determine what requirements they may have, if any.
+Airlines and shipping lines have their own policies and requirements for transporting pets.
+Check with your airline or shipping representative to determine what requirements they may have.